 Researcher at C2TN-Centre for Nuclear Sciences and Technologies, Instituto Superior Técnico, Universidade de Lisboa, Portugal.
-Previously researcher at University of Surrey (England) and Research Centre Rossendorf (Germany).
+Previously researcher at University of Surrey, England and Research Centre Rossendorf, Germany.
 Main topics of interest are research reactor applications, nuclear physics, and ion beam applications.
+Currently IAEA staff.

-BsC in Physics, MSc in Applied Nuclear Physics, Phd in Nuclear Physics and Habilitation in Physics at the University of Lisbon, and MA in European Studies at the University of Surrey.
+BsC in Physics, MSc in Applied Nuclear Physics, Phd in Nuclear Physics and Habilitation in Physics at the University of Lisbon.
+MA in European Studies at the University of Surrey.

-Refereeing awards: Most valued reviewers of 2013 of Elsevier.
-Most valued reviewer of 2014 and 2015 of Nuclear Instruments and Methods B. Outstanding Contribution in Reviewing in recognition of the contributions made to the quality of the Nuclear Instruments and Methods in Physics Research, B in 2016.
-EPJ Distinguished Referee in 2016 in recognition of his great assistance and commitment to the quality of scientific publishing of the European Physical Journal.
+Other refereeing awards: Most valued reviewers of 2013 of Elsevier.
+Most valued reviewer of 2014 and 2015 of Nuclear Instruments and Methods B. Outstanding Contribution in Reviewing: Nuclear Instruments and Methods in Physics Research B (October 2016), Surface & Coatings Technology (December 2016) and Microelectronic Engineering (January 2017).
+EPJ Distinguished Referee of the European Physical Journal (2016).

 Luísa Margarida Martins got her Chemical Engineering degree (1990), Ph.D (1996) and Habilitation in Chemistry (2015) from Instituto Superior Técnico (IST), University of Lisbon, where she is now Associate Professor.
 From 1996 to 2018 she was Adjunct Professor at the Chemical Engineering Department of Instituto Superior de Engenharia de Lisboa (ISEL), Polytechnic Institute of Lisbon. and Vice-President of the said Department from 2014 to 2018.